FabianGermany/ChallengingAlarmClockApp/README.md

   - Quiz can be done via some API like [this](https://the-trivia-api.com/)
   - Mathematical questions are probably easier without API
 - Challenge should be adapted to the user's cognitive characteristics (e.g. easier challenge for children etc.)
+- Better UX, e.g. by creating a toast/snackbar "Alarm has been created" and "Alarm has been set / Alarm will ring in xx hours and xx minutes" etc.